PDL Language Tutorial

 text:

-block means that the PDL code at that file is executed and its output is included at the point where the include
+block means that the PDL code at that file is executed and its scope is assigned to the variable defined in that block.
+So all the defs

-block appears in the program.
-In this example, the file contains definitions, which are used in the program.
+in the imported file are made available via that variable.
 This feature allows reuse of common templates and patterns and to build libraries.
 Notice that relative paths are relative to the containing file.

 Conditionals and Loops